kiviktnm/decman/README.md

     ))
 ```

 Building of foreign packages happens in a chroot.
 This creates some overhead, but ensures clean builds.
+By default the chroot is created to `/tmp/decman/build`.
+I recommend to use a tempfs for the `/tmp/` directory to speed up builds.
+Also make sure that the tempfs-partition is large enough.
+I recommend at least 6 GB.

 Build packages are stored in a cache `/var/cache/decman`.
 By default decman keeps 3 most recent versions of all packages.

 ### Systemd units